createanapi-nuget/createanapi-docs/docs/source/repository/dashboard/index.rst

 ..
 Warning:: Please be aware of the retention.
 If set less than desired, you may risk losing the data after given period.

+Repository Template
+""""""""""""""""""""

+Predefined list of fields.
+If there are two fields with the same name defined in the template and the repository, the priority goes to the repository's field.

 Repository Fields
 -----------------